 Let’s get going….

-62 Things to do in Vegas for FREE
+Free Things to do in Las Vegas – Shows and Events

-If you are interested in seeing more than one show and visiting several attractions, you may as well get a Go Las Vegas Explorer Card.
+If you are interested in seeing more than one show and visiting several attractions, you may as well get a Go City Las Vegas Pass.

 You are basically getting “free” shows and attractions in addition to the ones you are already paying for.